Kierznowski/CaffeineApp/README.md

 <p>What is the Caffeine App?
 It's simply a portfolio application developed to show some skills for my future employers.
 It's a web application for ordering designed by your coffee, with delivery to your home.
 You can save your coffee with a custom composition and name, and order the exact same coffee in the future.</p>

-<p>Now you might be thinking, "Who in their right mind would order (possibly cold) coffee with delivery to their home and wait for it for 30 minutes?
+<p>Now you might be thinking, "Who in their right mind would order (possibly cold) coffee with delivery to their home and wait for it for 30 minutes?"
   But hey, do you need some coffee?
 Wake up!
 It's just a portfolio app.</p>
 <br>